 Strategic Visioning Essentials

-While the outcome of what is described in this document may be referred to as "strategic plan", "strategic framework", or something else, it is less important what you call it or what it looks like, and more important that you are intentional in setting a direction that allows you to realize the impact of the unit, that you have a realistic plan for realizing that impact, and that others (both inside and outside the unit) are able to know where the unit is going.
+Because the strategic vision should be documented, the term “strategic vision document” is used throughout this guide.
+But, the document is not the goal.
+Being strategic is the goal.
+It is less important what you call it or what it looks like than that you are intentional in setting a direction that allows to you realize the impact of the unit, that you have a realistic plan for realizing that impact, and that others (both inside and outside the unit) are able to know where the unit is going and how it is planning to get there.

-Perhaps more important than the road map that describes your strategic direction is the process used to get to that road map.
-An important expected outcome of strategic visioning is consensus and buy-in that develops as a result of participating in conversations and strategic visioning exercises.
-This, more than the document or what you put on the website, will allow your group or organization to move the needle.
+An important expected outcome of strategic visioning is the consensus and buy-in that develops because of participating in conversations and strategic visioning exercises.
+This, more than the document or what you put on the web site, will allow your group or organization to move toward accomplishing goals, vision, and mission.

-• Tells who we are; how we fit together; why we are a community (e.g., academic unit, program, center).
+• Tells who we are; how we fit together; why we are a community (or academic unit).

-• Tells how we are going to get there, which can include both goals and strategies.
+• Tells us how we are going to get there, which can include both goals and strategies.

 • Identifies what we need to bring our work to scale, and how we are going to get what we need.